trailofbits/testing-handbook/content/docs/fuzzing/_index.md

 |**Automation and scalability:** Once operational, a fuzzer can search for flaws over extended periods of time—ranging from hours to months.|**Incomplete bug detection:** Fuzzing may not catch all bugs, especially those that don't cause the program to crash or are triggered under very specific conditions.|
 |**Cost-effective:** Although there's an initial setup cost, over time, fuzzing is cost-effective compared to manual testing.|**Traditionally focused on memory-corruption bugs:** Traditionally, fuzzing focused on finding program crashes caused by memory corruption that are not possible with memory-safe languages like Rust or Go.
 However, the fuzzing community is slowly shifting towards finding logic bugs as well.|
 |**Proven technique for finding memory corruption bugs:** Fuzzing has found thousands and thousands of bugs related to memory management.
 It has proven itself a must-have tool for memory-unsafe languages.||
+{.hide-empty-cells}

 The first step when fuzzing a software package is assessing the fuzz-worthy targets in the package.
 This is because fuzzing works particularly well with certain code structures and can be more involved with other structures.
 For instance, fuzzing a parser is straightforward: fuzzing is easy to set up, and finding bugs is very likely.
 If your project implements complex application logic and is not easily testable (i.e., it does not yet have unit tests), then you might derive greater benefit from a static analyzer, proper unit testing, and manual code review.
 After these testing techniques have been implemented, the next step could be to fuzz your code!

 Fuzzing is no silver bullet, just like unit tests or static analysis aren't.
 We are currently working on a section that compares static and dynamic analysis tools to fuzzing.
-Stay tuned for an update on that!
+Stay tuned for an update on that! <!-- TODO: Link when comparision section is done! -->

 Before we introduce typical fuzzing setups, we first want to explain today's default fuzzing strategy: mutation-based evolutionary fuzzing.